Calculate Your eCommerce Conversion Rate Formula Included!

 - The pages or screens per visit – How many pages a person visits before leaving your site.
 Another measure of engagement.

-- The Event goal – When a visitor performs a specific action that you set like watching a video, clicking a button, sharing a post, etc.
+- The Event goal – When a visitor performs a specific desired action that you set like watching a video, clicking a button, sharing a post, etc.

 With this setup, you pick a URL that indicates success or conversion.